wedesoft/hornetseye-doc/docs/Installation.md

     sudo gem install hornetseye-kinect

+### hornetseye-linalg

+**hornetseye-linalg** provides conversions between {Linalg::DMatrix} (provided by *linalg*) and {Hornetseye::MultiArray}.
+You can install it as follows:

+    sudo aptitude install liblapack-dev libblas-dev libf2c2-dev

+To install this Ruby extension, use the following command:

+    sudo gem install hornetseye-linalg

 ### hornetseye-narray

 **hornetseye-narray** provides conversions between {NArray} (provided by *narray*) and {Hornetseye::MultiArray}.
 You can install it as follows: